MFahadUmer/todolist/README.md

 ## Features

-In this project, the following actions were done;
+In this project, the following features were done;

 ### Functionalities added
 - Ability to create projects.